ruby-processing/PiCrate/README.md

 ### To install from rubygems ###

-Unfortunately jgem will not currently download the gem (see #https://github.com/jruby/jruby/issues/5192 jruby issue on raspberrypi) so download the gem and install locally.
+Unfortunately jgem will not currently download the gem (see #https://github.com/jruby/jruby/issues/5192 issue on raspberrypi) so download the gem and install locally.

 ### To Build and Test ###